huggingface/datasets/docs/source/index.rst

         :classes: btn-primary btn-block

     ^^^
-    High-level explanations for building a better understanding about important topics such as the underlying data format, cache, and how datasets are generated.
+    High-level explanations for building a better understanding about important topics such as the underlying data format, thecache, and how datasets are generated.
     ---
     .. link-button:: package_reference/main_classes
         :type: ref